marcoguidara/tailwindcss-quick-center/README.md

 Centering an element using Tailwindcss classes can rapidly become verbose.

 ## The solution 🚀
-Dedicated centering classes that cover the most common situations.
+Dedicated centering classes at component layer that cover the most common situations.

 ## Install the plugin from npm: